 You can pop over to the grocery store and get yourself a bunch of bananas, or you can plant your own and wait 18 months for it to flower.
 Yes, it takes 18 months, assuming a random freeze doesn't abort the growth process and start it all over.
 Once it flowers, it takes another few months for the banana plant to yield fruit.

-If you can wait and you happen to live in U.S. Department of Agriculture plant hardiness zones 8 to 11, bananas (Musa spp.) are easy to grow, but they do require optimal growing conditions.
+If you can wait and you happen to live in U.S. Department of Agriculture plant hardiness zones 10 and 11, edible bananas (Musa acuminata) are easy to grow, but they do require optimal growing conditions.
 Note that bananas are not trees; they are the world's largest herb.
 They are actually quite fast-growing and will grace your landscape with dramatic leaves that unfurl to a length of up to 9 feet whether the plant fruits or not.

 Tips for Producing Banana Fruit